Are the Days of Blogging Long Gone?

 And while blogging is a popular avenue of choice for personal and professional bloggers, the digital age has pushed audiences past the written art form.
 Newer, more dynamic, and engaging formats now come in the form of vlogs or video blogs.

-As YouTube took over the world in the early 2000s, regular folks have become empowered to create online content.
-People can upload their videos on their channel, build a following, and monetize their content based on their viewers and subscribers through this platform.
+As YouTube took over the world in the early 2000s, regular folks were empowered to create online content.
+People can now upload videos on their channel, build a following, and monetize their content based on their viewers and subscriber numbers through this medium.

 It might seem that with the continuous popularity of video content and podcasts, blogs are no longer relevant.
-And as mentioned earlier, the statement "blogging is dead" is partially true.
-As far as personal blogging is concerned, that is.
+And as mentioned earlier, the statement "blogging is dead" is partially true - certainly as far as personal blogging is concerned.

-If you are a blogger and would like to recreate your blog site and turn things around and make it profitable in the process, here are a few things to keep in mind:
+If you are a blogger and would like to build and revitalize your blog site, and perhaps turn things around and make it profitable in the long run, here are a few things you can try:

 I. Think strategically about your content

-You need to ensure that your topics are well thought out.
+Ensure that your blog topics are well thought out and helpful.
 Blogging is not just about proper grammar and knowing the different styles and nuances of writing.
 It goes beyond that.

 II.
 Keep user experience at the forefront

 You need to know what your audience is looking for.
-Make your content relevant and meaningful to them if you want them to keep visiting your site.
+Make your content relevant, helpful, and meaningful to them, if you want them to keep visiting engaged and coming back to your site.

 III.
 Be more visual